myfreeer/mpv-winbuild-cmake/README.rst

 This will take a while (about 20 minutes on my machine).

 .. note::
-    The mpv package has some additional steps to generate a 7zip archive ready for distribution instead of installing it to the prefix.
+    The mpv package has some additional steps to generate files ready for distribution instead of installing it to the prefix.

 .. note::